gardinermichael/Layered-Google-Maps/README.md

 * [Google Fusion Tables](https://support.google.com/fusiontables/answer/2571232?hl=en)
   * Similar to Google Spreadsheets but with added capabilities.
 Emphasis on data visualization and manipulation.
 * [Google My Maps](https://www.google.com/maps/d/)
   * Allows you to make custom maps on the Google Maps platform.
-Map users can select which layers they want to view simultaneously.
+Map users can select which layers they want to view.

 <h3>Maps:</h3>